Rob Blake: Retirement

 On August 11, 2014, the Los Angeles Kings announced they would be retiring Blake's number 4 jersey on January 17, 2015.
 He was later selected to the Colorado Avalanche's 20th anniversary team honoured on December 8, 2015.

 Executive career

 Before the 2013–14 season, the Los Angeles Kings hired Blake as assistant general manager.
 The Kings won the Stanley Cup in his first year.
 As the assistant general manager to the Kings, he also acted as the general manager for their American Hockey League (AHL) affiliates, the Manchester Monarchs (2013–2015) and the Ontario Reign (2015–).

 Blake was also selected by Hockey Canada to be their general manager for the 2014 IIHF World Championship.

 On April 10, 2017, the Kings named Blake the vice-president and general manager of the team.
+In eight seasons as general manager, Blake led the Kings to the playoffs five times; however, the team never advanced past the first round, including four consecutive series losses to the Edmonton Oilers from 2022 to 2025.
+On May 5, 2025, following the fourth loss, Blake and the Kings mutually parted ways.

 Personal life

 Blake and his wife Brandy have three children, sons Jack and Max, and daughter Brooke.
 His best friend is former NHL goaltender Dwayne Roloson, with whom he grew up playing hockey in Simcoe, Ontario.
 He is also distantly related to Hall of Famer Red Kelly.
 In 2008, Blake appeared in the Mike Myers film The Love Guru as himself.
 A short street in his hometown of Simcoe, Rob Blake Way, is named after him.